 We have proposed a method for detecting specific object instances in an image that does not require knowledge of the object at training time.
-At test time, the proposed network takes multiple viewpoints of the object as input, and predicts its location from a single RGB image.
+At test time, the proposed network takes multiple viewpoints of the object as input, and predicts the location of this object from a single RGB image.
 Our experiments show that while the network has not been trained with any of the test objects, it is significantly more robust to occlusion than previous template-based methods (30% improvement in mAP over Line-2D [12]).
 It is also highly competitive with networks that are specifically trained on the object instances.
+Numerous ablation studies show the importance of each part of our proposed network.

 Limitations.
 False positives arise from clutter with similar color/shape as the object, as shown in fig. 4.
-We hypothesize that our late correlation at small spatial resolution (templates of 3×3 and 1×1) prevents the network from leveraging detailed spatial information related to the object shape.
+We hypothesize that our late correlation at small spatial resolution (templates of $3 \times 3$ and $1 \times 1$ ) prevents the network from leveraging detailed spatial information related to the object shape.
 Another limitation is that the method requires 0.43s to detect a single object instance in an image (c.f. tab.
 3), scaling linearly with the number of objects.
 The main reason for this is the object attention branch (OAB), which makes the backbone features instance-specific via tunable filters, which needs to be recomputed for each object.
-Also, while capturing a 3D model has become increasingly simpler (it takes less than 5 minutes with commodity hardware [15]), this may not always be practical.
-While our experiments rely on such 3D models to allow for quantitative evaluation on standard datasets for which only the 3D model is available, obtaining multiple viewpoints of an object could also be done simply by photographing it against a uniform background.
+Also, while capturing a 3D model has become increasingly simpler ([15] show that it can be done in less than 5 minutes with commodity hardware), this may not always be practical.
+While our experiments rely on such 3D models to allow for quantitative evaluation on standard datasets (e.g. Linemod) for which only the 3D model is available, obtaining multiple viewpoints of an object could also be done simply by photographing it against a uniform background.